balajeetm/json-mystique/README.md

 ```

 The json mystique spring boot starter autoconfigures the json mystique environment appropriately, creating all the necessary beans.
 It also appropriately configures the [Jackson](https://github.com/FasterXML/jackson) Object Mapper to ensure it can serialise deserialise [Gson](https://github.com/google/gson) objects, iff jackson is in the classpath.
-In a web environment, it also configures Spring RestTemplate to ensure it can serialise deserialise [Gson](https://github.com/google/gson) objects seamlessly
+In a web environment, it also configures Spring RestTemplate to ensure it can serialise deserialise [Gson](https://github.com/google/gson) objects seamlessly, iff, RestTemplate is in the classpath

 #### Json Mystique - Gson Utilities
 ---